 Calculations based upon simplified equations of geometry (from Evershed) and approximations of the effective length of the material result in the ballistic demagnetizing factor, NB.
 The Pc is calculated from NB by the formula: Pc = 1- (1/NB).
 The calculated value represents the Pc at the neutral cross-section of the magnet.
 A quite "readable" explanation of the calculation of Pc based on the ballistic demagnetizing factor is available in Rollin J. Parker's book Advances in Permanent Magnetism, pages 149-154.
 (See the Reference Book list).

 Starting in the 1960's and as a result of the development of ferrite magnets with a "straight line" normal curve ("square loop" intrinsic hysteresigraph curve), R.I.
 Joseph, E. Schlomann and others advanced a calculation based on uniform magnetization throughout the magnet volume.
-In the 1990s, additional calculations were reported by Chen, Pardo, Sanchez, and others from the University of Madrid, Spain.
 The demagnetizing factor from these calculations is called NM, the magnetometirc demagnetizing factor.
+In the 1990s, additional calculations were reported by Chen, Pardo, Sanchez, and others from the University of Madrid, Spain, which incorporated the materials susceptibility.
+Demagnetizing factors incorporating susceptibility are called NF, the fluxmetric demagnetizing factor.
+For permanent magnet materials, the susceptibility is only slightly above zero, and NF is very close to NM.

 Most, if not all, FEA programs now use NM and those are the calculations provided herein.